CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 -   Usage must be directly related to your work with CivicActions - personal use (including personal projects) must be approved in advance by the CTO.
 -   Use in any way harmful to CivicActions or our clients is forbidden.

-Web administrator account holders (Drupal, CiviCRM or other) must also:
+Web administrator account holders (Drupal, CiviCRM, Moodle, Ilias or other) must also:

--   Be familiar with how to maintain configuration security as described in Drupal's [securing your site](https://drupal.org/security/secure-configuration) page.
+-   Be familiar with how to maintain configuration security
+    - For example, as described in Drupal's [securing your site](https://drupal.org/security/secure-configuration) page.
 -   Test the site after changing site permissions, by logging in as a user with each affected role and ensuring that access is limited correctly.
 -   Test the site to ensure settings are correct after changing settings affecting content/data access control.
 -   Avoid the use of PHP in the web administration interface when at all possible (as this code is harder to find and hence audit).